snowplow/snowplowanalytics.com/_posts/2019-06-26-pride-at-snowplow/index.md

 Snowplow is dedicated to building and supporting a brilliant, diverse and hugely inclusive team.
 We don't discriminate against gender, race, religion or belief, disability, age, marital status or sexual orientation.
 Whatever your background may be, we welcome anyone with talent, drive and emotional intelligence.

-!
-[Snowplow Pride][snowplow-pride]
+![Snowplow Pride][snowplow-pride]

-[snowplow-team-pride]: assets/img/blog/2019/06/snowplow-team-pride.png
+[snowplow-team-pride]: /assets/img/blog/2019/06/snowplow-team-pride.png
-[snowplow-pride]: assets/img/blog/2019/06/snowplow-pride.gif
+[snowplow-pride]: /assets/img/blog/2019/06/snowplow-pride.gif